Balatonföldvár: The Iron Age Hill Fort

 The large Celtic Iron Age Hill Fort after which Balatonföldvár was named was in use until around the 4th century BCE.
 The mounds and ditches of the fort are mostly well preserved, and are clearly visible on the high shore of the town.

 The fort forms an isosceles triangular structure viewed from the air, with two of the sides significantly longer than the third.
 The cliff between the high shore and the low shore parallel to and above Kemping Utca ('Camping Street') formed a natural defensive wall and was one of the long sides to the fort.
 The other long side to the fort consists of huge man made mounds and ditches, running for several hundred meters from the National Flag (1936) (corner of Kelta Stny and Kilátó Köz) roughly West to East as far as a point across the other side of the main Budapest road to where the Kínai Üzlet ('Chinese Shop') now stands.
 The mounds and ditches are particularly clearly visible at the higher end of Petőfi Sándor Utca next to the chapel (1897) on Kelta Sétány (literally 'Celtic Walk', named after the fort).
 The third, shorter, side, runs from the location of the current Kínai Üzlet to the cliff, approximately at the lower end of Petőfi Sándor Utca.
-Unfortunately, the lower end of the fort has not been well preserved, and many of the mounds and ditches that were visible and recorded on maps as late as the late 19th century have been destroyed though the construction of buildings.
+Unfortunately, the lower end of the fort has not been well preserved, and many of the mounds and ditches that were visible and recorded on maps as late as the late 19th century have been destroyed through the construction of buildings.
 It seems that the preservation of the cultural history has not been a priority of the local municipality.